Want to update your ceiling fan without replacing it? Here are some easy ideas to make them more stylish!

 I knew that with a couple of tweaks I could make it great.

-Updating a Ceiling Fan
+Updating a Ceiling Fan without replacing it

-The pull chains
+Change out the pull chains

 The first thing that I wanted to replace was the pull chains.